Download PDF

 - FDI Inflow:

-Madagascar’s economic freedom score is 58.9, making its economy the 98th freest in the 2022 Index.
-Madagascar is ranked 12th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Madagascar’s economic freedom score is 58.9, making its economy the 91st freest in the 2023 Index.
+Its score is unchanged from last year.
+Madagascar is ranked 9th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 Background

-Madagascar, a former French colony, has been rocked by military coups, political violence, and corruption for decades.
-In 2014, after years of instability, Hery Rajaonarimampianina was elected president, and international donor assistance was resumed.
+Madagascar, a former French colony, endured decades of military coups, political violence, and corruption.
+In 2014, after years of instability, Hery Rajaonarimampianina was elected president, and international donor assistance resumed.
 In 2018, protests against proposed changes in the election law forced the prime minister to resign.
-Andry Rajoelina, a former president installed by a coup, reclaimed the presidency in a December 2018 runoff election.
+Former President Andry Rajoelina reclaimed the office in a December runoff election.
 His ruling coalition gained a majority in the lower house in 2019 and a majority in the upper house in 2020.
-Madagascar produces 80 percent of the world’s natural vanilla.
 Agriculture, forestry, and fishing are economic mainstays.
-Interruptions in the power supply caused by deficient infrastructure and natural disasters such as cyclones are frequent.
+Interruptions in the power supply caused by deficient infrastructure and natural disasters are frequent.

 Rule of Law